Sofirn SC31 Pro Andúril Flashlight Review

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-Test light is on the left!
+I keep the test flashlight on the left, and the BLF-348 reference flashlight on the right.
 As stated above: I normally test only in stepped mode.
 However, the ramped output offers a much lower low, so the first mode below is actually the lowest of the ramped.
 Then the next 7 modes are the stepped options, and the rightmost is the [double click to] Turbo.

 What I like

 - Very low price for solid build quality and Andúril!

 - 5000K SST-40 option

 - Cell is included